Files are stored on the BlueMind server, in the directory

 In the future, BlueMind will enable interconnection with other external file sharing services such as Dropbox, ownCloud, Pydio, etc.

-BlueMind must be told which server must be used to store files remotely.
-To do this, you must set the appropriate server as "Fichiers de Filehosting" (File hosting files), even if you are in a single server architecture.
+BlueMind must be told which server must be used to store the files remotely.
+To do this, you must give the desired server the "Filehosting data" role, even if you are in a single server architecture.

 - log in as admin0